Tang dynasty: Chang'an

 Yangzhou was the headquarters for the Tang government's salt monopoly, and was the greatest industrial center of China.
-It acted as a midpoint in shipping of foreign goods that would be organized and distributed to the major cities of the north.
-Much like the seaport of Guangzhou in the south, Yangzhou boasted thousands of foreign traders from all across Asia.
+It acted as a midpoint in shipping of foreign goods to be distributed to the major cities of the north.
+Much like the seaport of Guangzhou in the south, Yangzhou had thousands of foreign traders from across Asia.

-There was also the secondary capital city of Luoyang, which was the favored capital of the two by Empress Wu.
-In the year 691 she had more than 100,000 families (more than 500,000 people) from around the region of Chang'an move to populate Luoyang instead.
+There was also the secondary capital city of Luoyang, which was the favoured capital of the two by Empress Wu.
+In 691, she had more than 100,000 families from the region around Chang'an move to Luoyang.
 With a population of about a million, Luoyang became the second largest city in the empire, and with its closeness to the Luo River it benefited from southern agricultural fertility and trade traffic of the Grand Canal.
-However, the Tang court eventually demoted its capital status and did not visit Luoyang after the year 743, when Chang'an's problem of acquiring adequate supplies and stores for the year was solved.
+However, the Tang court eventually demoted its capital status and did not visit Luoyang after 743, when Chang'an's problem of acquiring adequate supplies and stores for the year was solved.
 As early as 736, granaries were built at critical points along the route from Yangzhou to Chang'an, which eliminated shipment delays, spoilage, and pilfering.
 An artificial lake used as a transshipment pool was dredged east of Chang'an in 743, where curious northerners could finally see the array of boats found in southern China, delivering tax and tribute items to the imperial court.